acri-room/acri-sql/README.md

   - the range is from open_date to **a day before** close_date.
   - only the servers matched by pattern are opened. % is a wild-card.

+- close_dayterm(date, start_hour, end_hour, term, pattern)
+  - close some terms of reservation in a day.
+  - the range is from start_hour to **an hour before** end_hour.
+  - only the servers matched by pattern are closed. % is a wild-card.

+- close_dayall(date, pattern)
+  - close the date of reservation all-day.
+  - only the servers matched by pattern are closed. % is a wild-card.

 - close_rangeall(open_date, close_date, pattern)
   - close the all slots of reservation within a range of days
   - the range is from open_date to **a day before** close_date.
-  - only the servers matched by pattern are opened. % is a wild-card.
+  - only the servers matched by pattern are closed. % is a wild-card.

 - routine_open()
   - for cron procedure
   - open from next month to the month after the next.
   - regular maintainance period (12:00- on 3rd Monday) is excluded.
     - WARNING: this procedure cannot open this month.
 If want, please wrap open\_dayall();

 - check_maintenance()
   - DEPRECATED
   - check maintenance info and if duplicated delete from timetable

 - add_maintenance(date, time, server)
   - DEPRECATED
   - add maintenance info
   - paremeter server can be taken only under string
     - all
     - machine's name
     - server prefix(vs0, vs1, vs2, vs3, vs4, vs5, vs6, as0, ag0, vs, as, ag)

 ## Contributors